 the authority of Scripture over that of Church, the separation of church and state, and criticised

 pretended to be a friend (1535).
-He was imprisoned for 18 months charged with heresy in horrible
+He was charged with heresy and imprisoned for 18 months in horrible

 conditions in castle in Vilvorde, Belgium (6 miles north of Brussels).